yugabyte/yugabyte-db/docs/content/latest/drivers-orms/go/gorm.md

 [GORM](https://gorm.io/) is the ORM library for Golang.

-## CRUD Operations with GORM
+## CRUD operations with GORM

 Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps on the [Build an application](../../../quick-start/build-apps/go/ysql-gorm) page under the Quick start section.

-To break down the quick start example and understand how to perform the common CRUD operations required for Go application development, do the following steps.
+The following sections break down the quick start example to demonstrate how to perform common tasks required for Go application development using GORM.

 ### Step 1: Import the driver package